 Samsung Galaxy S6 price

 It's highly unlikely that Samsung will be making the Galaxy S6 any cheaper than the current Galaxy S5, despite what our readers would like to see.
 If the Galaxy S6 hits the register at the same price point as the S5, then you can expect an outright price tag of 599 USD, depending on the internal storage capacity.
-If the device gets a metal housing or 64-bit processor, however, you can expect that price to creep upwards to cover additional component and manufacturing costs.
+If the device gets a metal housing and 64-bit processor, which we think it will, you can expect that price to creep upwards to cover additional component and manufacturing costs.